angelmartinez4147/post-install-config/README.md

 </p>
 <p>
 With osTicket freshly installed, it's time to set up the ticketing system to make it more like a real environment.
-The first step is to find the Admin/Agent tab that will be in the top right of osTicket and select Admin.
-Within the admin panel, we will create a role called "Supreme Admin". roles are the permissions given to an agent(worker) per department that they will have access to.
-For the sake of the lab, we are giving every permission that can be granted to the Supreme Admin role allowing us to configure the next steps in the lab.
+The first step is to find the Admin/Agent tab that will be in the top right of osTicket.
+I will be using both panels for this lab.

+Within the admin panel, I will create a role called "Supreme Admin". roles are the permissions given to an agent(worker) per department that they will have access to.
+For the sake of the lab, I will be giving every permission that can be granted to the Supreme Admin role allowing us to configure the next steps in the lab.
+To create a new role, open the Admin panel and enter the Agents menu, click on Roles, and create the role needed.
 </p>
 <br />